DunlapJP/divestar-toolkit/README.md

 ### An Open-Source Toolkit for a Divestment Campaign

-The state of Arkansas currently has **$157 million** of public money either invested in or authorized for the purchase of Israel Bonds.
-These funds include **$57 million** from the State Treasury and **$100 million** authorized by the state's two largest public pension systems, ATRS and APERS.
+The state of Arkansas has committed **$157 million** of public money to Israel Bonds.
+This staggering sum includes **$57 million** at its peak from the State Treasury's portfolio and **$100 million** *authorized* for purchase by the state's two largest public pension systems: the Arkansas Teacher Retirement System (ATRS) and the Arkansas Public Employees' Retirement System (APERS).

-This toolkit is an open-source, collaborative resource for the **Divest for AR Future** campaign.
-It tracks these public investments, provides contact information for the officials responsible, and offers templates for direct action.
-Our goal is to empower citizens and activists with verifiable data to achieve financial transparency and advocate for the divestment of our public funds.
+This toolkit is the central, open-source resource for the **Divest for AR Future** campaign.
+We track these public investments, identify the officials responsible for them, and provide the tools you need to take direct action.
+Our goal is to empower citizens with verifiable data to demand financial transparency and advocate for the divestment of our public funds.

-This toolkit is a living project, maintained by members of **Little Rock Peace for Palestine** and **Divest for AR Future**.
+This is a living project, maintained by members of **Little Rock Peace for Palestine** and **Divest for AR Future**.

 ---

-###  Explore the Toolkit

-* **[📈 Investment Dashboard](./dashboard.html)**: View the interactive dashboard of Arkansas's investments.
-* **[📅 Timeline of Events](./timeline.html)**: Follow the key decisions and events.
-* **[🎯 Key Decision-Makers](./key-officials/)**: Find contact information for the board members of ATRS and APERS.
+### Take Action Now

-* **[📣 Action Templates](./action-templates/)**: Get email and phone scripts to make your voice heard.
+* **[📣 Use Action Templates](./action-templates/)**: Find pre-written email and phone scripts to contact the key decision-makers and make your voice heard.
+* **[🎯 Identify Key Decision-Makers](./key-officials/)**: Get the contact information for the board members of ATRS and APERS who oversee these funds.
+* **[📈 View the Investment Dashboard](./dashboard.html)**: See the interactive dashboard of Arkansas's investment timeline.
-* **[🔎 FOIA Resources](./foia-resources/)**: Learn how to file your own FOIA requests with our guide and templates.
+* **[🔎 Use FOIA Resources](./foia-resources/)**: Learn how to file your own Freedom of Information Act requests with our guide and templates.

 {% include cta-box.html %}

 ---

 ### 🤝 How to Contribute

 This is a collaborative effort, and we welcome your help!
-If you have new information or find an error, please open an "Issue" at the top of the GitHub repository page to let us know.
+If you have new information, find an error, or have a suggestion, please open an "Issue" at the top of the GitHub repository page to let us know.

 ### 📜 License

 The content of this repository is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).